 Join any NHOHVA club today and receive \$30 off each wheeled NH state OHRV registration.
-Becoming a member supports clubs and provides them the funds needed to maintain trails for everyone to enjoy.
-You can find information on all NHOHVA affiliated clubs at NHOHVA.org.
-When you purchase your membership at our website you can immediately retrieve your club member voucher to show when registering your OHRV and obtain the discounted price.
+Becoming a member supports clubs and provides them with the funds needed to maintain trails for everyone to enjoy.
+When you purchase your membership at our website you can immediately retrieve your discount voucher to show when registering your OHRV to obtain the club member price registration.